willgarcia/gh-notifier/README.md

     $ bin/gh-notifier send

-In the background, an history file is stored for each github project and at each run, the script detect new releases thanks to calls to the Githup API.
+In the background, an history file is stored for each github project and at each run, the script detects new releases thanks to calls to the Githup API.

 Notifications modes (not yet implemented):